-- 1. Check for air leaks every 200 (100 for electronically controlled fuel system engines) hours.
+- Check for air leaks every 100 (electronically controlled fuel system engines) hours.
 Air leakage will lower engine output and may cause black exhaust smoke and soot. - 2.
 Listen along air line while engine is running.
 A whistling or hissing sound indicates leakage. - 3.
 Leakage on the pressure side, between turbo and engine, can be found by applying soapy water to the air line. - 4.
-Tighten the hose clamps, replace hose or gaskets as required. - 5.
-Check to see that the lubrication and cooling lines are tight and without leaks.
+Tighten the hose clamps, replace hose or gaskets as required. - Check to see that the lubrication and cooling lines are tight and without leaks.